AI SEO EXPERIMENTS

 When someone is comparing (comparison intent), the AI checks prices and availability at the highest rate (4.8% price/availability, vs near-zero for other intents).

-This pattern was statistically significant (p<0.001) and is the strongest finding in the study.
+This pattern was statistically significant (p<0.001) and is one of the strongest findings in the study.

 How to Optimize for Each Type